 Graphics by Kevin Shin

-By Zack Greenstein, Web Services Coordinator
+By Riley Greenstein, Web Services Coordinator

 After an extended hiatus, Kings of Leon are returning to the spotlight!
 The band just released “The Bandit” as the lead single off their upcoming eighth studio album, When You See Yourself.
 Due March 5th, this will be their first album in nearly five years since 2016’s WALLS.
 The Followill family has been a mainstay of modern rock ever since their 2008 album Only by the Night spawned the hits “Sex on Fire” and “Use Somebody,” so we’re super excited to see what their newest offering will bring.